k0retux/fuddly/docs/source/tutorial.rst

 Describing Protocols Ruling a Data Model
 ----------------------------------------

-Two compementary options are provided by the framework:
+Two complementary options are provided by the framework:

 - The `Scenario Infrastructure` that enables you to have access to automatically-created `Generators` that comply to the protocols you described.
 Refer to :ref:`scenario-infra`.